-Figure 8 also shows the results of INC-T. The RMS is only calculated at 00Z on each day.
-This figure shows that the incremental interpolation in time worked quite efficiently to reduce the errors in surface temperature and wind for all experiments, even for the runs using the full 28-levels.
+A set of the INC-T experiments is named SN24h6h, and results are shown in Fig. 8.
+The RMS is only calculated at 0000 UTC on each day.
+This figure shows that the incremental interpolation in time worked very efficiently to reduce the errors in surface temperature and wind for all experiments, even for the runs using the full 28 levels.
 Even though the RMS did not dramatically drop in precipitation, it worked positively to make the averaged precipitation closer to the CTL simulations (figure not shown).
 Overall, these experiments suggest that we should use the incremental interpolation in time if only daily data are available.

-5. Summary and Conclusions
+5. Summary and conclusions

-In this study, we examined how the external forcing affects the accuracy of the regional downscaling and introduced an incremental interpolation method to improve the regional simulation, particularly when the forcing field was given at relatively coarse resolution in the vertical and in time.
+In this study, we examined how the external forcing affects the accuracy of the regional downscaling and introduced an incremental interpolation method to improve the regional simulation, when the forcing field was given at relatively coarse resolution in the vertical direction and in time.
 The model system used in this study was the ECPC global to regional spectral model (G-RSM).
-The experiments were run over the continental U.S. with 50km resolution using NCEP/DOE Reanalysis 2 (R2) as a forcing, but the results would not vary significantly if other resolutions and forcing were used.
-Two regional model lateral boundary treatments were considered; conventional lateral boundary nudging within the specified lateral boundary zones and spectral nudging, which utilizes external forcing over the entire domain.
+The experiments were run over the continental United States with 50-km resolution using NCEP- DOE Reanalysis 2 as a forcing, but the results would not vary significantly if other resolutions and forcing were used.
+Two regional model lateral boundary treatments were considered: conventional lateral boundary nudging within the specified lateral boundary zones and spectral nudging, which utilizes external forcing over the entire domain.

 The control experiments were performed using the forcing at all of the regional model sigma levels, which are the same between R2 and the regional model used in this study.
-The experiments were made from various runs for which the R2 fields interpolated at various numbers of pressure levels were interpolated in the vertical to the regional model sigma levels.
-It was found that for the simple vertical interpolation, spectral nudging was very important in stabilizing and improving the regional model simulations, but a fairly large number of forcing field levels, at least up to 9 levels, were required to make reasonably accurate regional simulations.
+The experiments were made from various runs for which the R2 fields interpolated at various numbers of pressure levels were interpolated in the vertical direction to the regional-model sigma levels.
+It was found that for the simple vertical interpolation spectral nudging was very important in stabilizing and improving the regional model simulations, but a fairly large number of forcing field levels, at least up to nine levels, were required to make reasonably accurate regional simulations.
 When conventional lateral boundary nudging was used, it was desirable to have as many forcing levels as possible; however, the accuracy of the downscaling was relatively insensitive to the number of forcing field levels.